-13. Corporate Social Responsibility
+12. Corporate Social Responsibility

-The Company only carries out general activities in relation to corporate social responsibility and will only endorse those actions and projects that benefits the society at large.
+The Company only carries out general activities in relation to corporate social responsibility and will only endorse those actions and projects that benefits the society at large such as contributing assistance in cash to local schools, places of worship and community centres.